 Over our years of providing skincare services, we noticed that many clients had bad skincare habits that focused too much on controlling their sebum production without replenishing it with sufficient hydration.
 These habits included using harsh cleansers, cleansing the skin multiple times daily and blotting the skin throughout the day.
 These habits removed too much oil from the skin, causing the skin to produce more to replace it.

 Thus, it is important to strike a balance.
-Hydrate the skin with ingredients like Sodium Hyaluronate while controlling oil production with ingredients like Tea Tree Oil (both of which are the main ingredients in the Balance – Sebum Control Essence).
+Hydrate the skin with ingredients like Sodium Hyaluronate while controlling oil production with ingredients like Tea Tree Oil (both of which are the main ingredients in the pH Balance Essence.

 Important note: when it comes to using products containing high percentages of Tea Tree Oil, use it in low concentrations and in small doses to prevent overly drying the skin.